The classification of multiplicity-free plethysms of Schur functions: The products on the list are multiplicity-free

 \section{The products on the list are multiplicity-free}

 In this section we prove that every product on the list is, indeed, multiplicity-free.
 For the finite list of exceptional products, this is easily done by computer calculation.
 However, the infinite families require some work.
-The ones on our list are $(i)$ $\nu \vdash 2$ and $\mu$ an almost rectangle (i.e., it differs from a rectangle at most by one box) or a hook, and $(ii)$ $\mu\vdash 2$ and $\nu $ linear.
+The ones on our list are $(i)$ $\nu \vdash 2$ and $\mu$ a rectangle or

+an almost rectangle (i.e., it differs from a rectangle at most by one box) or a hook, and $(ii)$ $\mu\vdash 2$ and $\nu $ linear.
 The latter case is well-known to be multiplicity-free, see \cref{size2,maxminall}.
 We have that

 In particular, $p((n),\mu)=1$ for all $n\in \NN$, $\mu\vdash 2$.

 Given $\beta$ a partition of $n$ with distinct parts, we let $ss[\beta]$ denote the shift symmetric partition of $2n$ whose leading diagonal hook-lengths are $2\beta_1, \dots, 2\beta_{\ell(\beta)}$ and whose $i\textsuperscript{th}$ row has length $\beta_i+i$ for $1\leq i \leq \ell(\beta)$.
 We have that